 The truth is, that some new build developments can have quite low rental yields.
-Some developments I have seen have had yields as low as three or four percent.
+Some developments I have seen have had yields as low as 3% or 4%.
 Now, that’s far too low for a long-term buy to let strategy.
 With yields as low as that, and if you are mortgaged, your monthly income is either going to be less than your monthly expenditure or will barely cover it.

 You have to check that the sums work in the long-term.
 Your rental income has to cover your running costs, your maintenance, your management fees.
 So, with any buy to let property, and not just new builds, you need to make sure that everything is balanced, that you have a contingency factored in, and that you are still able to turn a profit.